-- City of Raleigh Staff (3 focus groups), in which the following service units were represented:
+- City of Raleigh Staff (three focus groups), in which the following service units were represented

-- Parks, Recreation, and Cultural Resources
+- · Parks, Recreation and Cultural Resources

 - Greenway Planning

 - Natural Resources

-- Park Programs
+- · Park Programs

 - Park Development and Communications/ Comprehensive Planning

 - Park Development and Communications/Technology

 - Raleigh Arts

-- · Engineering Services Department
+- Engineering Services Department

 - Stormwater Unit

-- Public Utilities
+- · Public Utilities

 - Transportation

 - Planning and Development

 - · Comprehensive Planning Service Unit

-- Real Estate Service Unit
+- · Real Estate Service Unit

 - Urban Design Center Service Unit

-- Neighboring Community Partners (2 focus groups), in which the following
+- Neighboring Community Partners (two focus groups), in which the following partners were

-partners were represented:
+represented:

 - Triangle J Council of Governments

 - Research Triangle Park

 - Town of Knightdale

 - Wake County

 - Town of Rolesville

-- · Town of Wake Forest
+- Town of Wake Forest

 - Town of Clayton

 - Capital Area Metropolitan Planning Organization

-- Raleigh-Durham Airport Authority
+- · Raleigh-Durham Airport Authority

 - Town of Cary

 - Town of Fuguay-Varina

 - Town of Apex

-- Bicycle and Pedestrian Advisory Committee (BPAC) (2 focus groups)
+- Bicycle and Pedestrian Advisory Commission (BPAC) (two focus groups)

-- Bicycle and Run Groups (1 focus group), in which the following organizations were represented:
+- Bicycle and Run Groups (one focus group), in which the following organizations were represented

-- · Oaks and Spokes
+- Oaks and Spokes

-- Raleigh Galloway

-- NC State Parks Staff (1 focus group)
+- Raleigh GallowayNC State Parks Staff (one focus group)

-- Development Community (2 focus groups)
+- Development Community (two focus groups)

-- Parks, Recreation and Greenway Advisory Board (PRGAB) (3 focus groups)
+- Parks, Recreation and Greenway Advisory Board (PRGAB) (three focus groups)

-The City of Raleigh provided contact information for participants identified to be invited to take part in the following focus groups: City of Raleigh Staff, Neighboring Community Partners, Bicycle and Pedestrian Advisory Committee, NC State Parks Staff, Parks, Recreation and Greenway Advisory Board, and Developers.
+The City of Raleigh provided contact information for participants identified to be invited to take part in the following focus groups: City of Raleigh Staff, Neighboring Community Partners, Bicycle and Pedestrian Advisory Commission, NC State Parks Staff, Parks, Recreation and Greenway Advisory Board, and Developers.
 Potential participants for bicycle and run clubs were identified through a search of bicycle/run advocacy groups, Meetup groups, and clubs.
-This list was provided to the Bicycle and Pedestrian Advisory Committee for their review.
-While over 30 organizations were invited to participate in bicycle/run club focus groups, there was very little response with only two organizations participating.
+This list was provided to the Bicycle and Pedestrian Advisory Commission for their review.
+While more than 30 organizations were invited to participate in bicycle/run club focus groups, only two organizations participated.
 A few potential reasons for this low participation rate may include:

-Messages to Meetup groups were flagged as spam,

-Some organizations only had a generic 'info@' email address that may have not reached the appropriate organization contact, and

-The difficulty for many people in balancing advocacy and extracurricular efforts with family and work responsibilities during the COVID-19 pandemic.
+- Messages to Meetup groups may have been flagged as spam - Some organizations only had a generic 'info@' email address that may have not reached the appropriate organization contact. - For many, it was difficult to balance advocacy and extracurricular efforts with family and work responsibilities during the COVID-19 pandemic.